No rest for the weary: Husky men set to wrap up busy end to regular season with back-to-back games at Arizona State

 “It’s hard to win on the road anyway, but it’s what they gave us and we’ve got to be able to use it and don’t think about it or talk about it and just go out and play our best and try to become a good team and play good together and do the things that we’ve been working on and focusing on.”

-Washington and Arizona State rank 11th and 12th in the Pac-12 while allowing 75.5 and 77.4 points respectively.
+Washington and Arizona State rank 11th and 12th in the Pac-12 while allowing 75.5 and 77.4 points, respectively.
 However, in the past five games UW is surrendering just 65.2 points.

-In their last outing, the Huskies smothered California defensively during a 62-51 victory in which the Golden Bears shot a season-low 26.7 percent from the field.
+In their last outing, the Huskies smothered California defensively during a 62-51 victory in which the Golden Bears shot a season-low 26.7% from the field.

 “We’ve gotten a lot better at (defense),” Hopkins said.
 “Still not where it obviously needs to be, but they’re feeling more comfortable in it.
 Teams are having a tough time playing against it, for the most part.”